Regulatory Barriers Could Hinder Broadband Deployment, Senate Hearing Panelists Say

 “These kinds of programs always have a tendency to attract layered-on regulatory requirements that are tangential to the mission of the program,” Powell said.
 “The consequence of that is it creates more complexity, additional burden, and raises the cost of an already fragile cost model.”

-Congress should make broadband grants non-taxable, added Jonathan Spalter, president and CEO of US Telecom.
+Congress should make broadband grants non-taxable, said Jonathan Spalter, president and CEO of US Telecom.
 The Broadband Grant Tax Treatment Act would do so for Infrastructure, Investment and Jobs Act and American Rescue Plan Act grants.
 According to some on Capitol Hill, Congress may pass the bill by year’s end.

 Powell and Spalter argued that poor communication between the myriad agencies that oversee federal broadband initiatives obscures which eligible areas have already received federal funding – to the detriment of industry players.
 “One of the challenges for regulators is to ruthlessly attempt to harmonize criteria…across these programs and make sure all take cognizance of the other[s] as they make their decisions,” Powell said.